At a glance

 Should I plan to shoot every night?

 Not by default.
 Night work is strongest when conditions are stable and the next day is not a high-stress altitude day.
-Protect rhythm first, then add night sessions selectively.

 Can you build the route around photography?